Lovisa von Burghausen: Legacy

 The story of Lovisa von Burghausen was written down by "an honest man of the priest cloth" after her words and was read at her funeral.
-It is now kept at Biografica in Riksarkivet (the national archives) in Sweden.
+It is now kept at Biografica in the National Archives of Sweden.

-In 2021 the Metal-Band Carolus released the album " To the Fallen Sons" with the song Lovisa dedicated to her.
+In 2021 the metal band Carolus released the album To the Fallen Sons with the song Lovisa dedicated to her.

 Context

 Many Swedish, Finnish and Baltic people, especially women and children, had been sold as slaves in Russia and Turkey during the Great Northern War after having been taken captive by Russian soldiers, particularly after the fall of Narva in 1704.

-Many were then sold in the slave market in Istanbul; from June 1710, the Swedish ambassador Thomas Funck regularly visited the slave auctions in Istanbul to buy Swedish citizens, and Sven Agrell noted that they, among others, had bought a "carpenter's daughter" from Narva for §82, a "Captain's wife" for §240, Catharina Pereswetoff-Morath, eighteen years old, for §275 and a whole family, Anders Jonsson and his wife and children, though the funds were not always enough to buy all.
+Many were then sold to Slavery in the Ottoman Empire in the slave market in Istanbul via the Black Sea slave trade.
+From June 1710, the Swedish ambassador Thomas Funck regularly visited the slave auctions in Istanbul to buy Swedish citizens, and Sven Agrell noted that they, among others, had bought a "carpenter's daughter" from Narva for §82, a "Captain's wife" for §240, Catharina Pereswetoff-Morath, eighteen years old, for §275 and a whole family, Anders Jonsson and his wife and children, though the funds were not always enough to buy all.

 The people bought free were probably taken to the camp of the king Charles XII of Sweden in Moldavia and returned to Sweden with him.

 In the peace treaty of 1721, the Russian czar allowed all prisoners in Russia to return home, except those who had converted to the Russian religion, as this was considered to make them Russian citizens; but as the Swedish slaves had been forced to convert to the orthodox faith by their masters, they were kept in Russia.

 If it could be proven that they had been forced to convert, they would sometimes be let free, but forced to stay as free Russian citizens instead; the forced conversions could generally not be proven.

 The story of Lovisa von Burghausen is the perhaps best known of the many women being taken as slaves during this war.